harshinijec24/harshinijec24/README.md

 ECE undergrad at RV College of Engineering, Bangalore, building at the intersection of embedded systems, robotics, and signal processing.

-- 🔭 Currently working on **HERALD** — a multi-drone disaster response & communication restoration system
+- 🔭 Currently working on **RUDRAN** — a modular 4-wheel differential drive robotic platform with TinyML voice control and autonomous navigation
 - 🌱 Exploring FPGA-based DSP/edge-AI pipelines and wireless embedded communication
 - 🛠️ Comfortable across the stack: RTL design → firmware → Python tooling → CAD
 - 📫 Reach me at **kumarharshini13@gmail.com** | [LinkedIn](https://www.linkedin.com/in/harshinijayakumar-215216319)